Forklift operator training

 Where to get trained

-Workers must be trained to CSA Standard B335-94, Industrial Lift Truck Operator Training, and have passed the test before they can operate a lift truck (forklift).
+Workers must be trained to CSA Standard B335-15, Industrial Lift Truck Operator Training, and have passed the test before they can operate a lift truck (forklift).
 Workers can be trained by their employer or a third-party provider.
-Every two years the driver must be re-evaluated and given additional training as needed.
+Workers must be given upgrade training at least every three years, following the requirements of the CSA standard.

 Employers must ensure drivers are properly trained and receive additional training and supervision as needed.